-Start your visit to Kashan by admiring one of the most gorgeous and spectacular bathhouses in the country.
-The 16th-century Sultan Amir Ahmad Bathhouse is an exemplary ancient Persian spa and gives you an insightful glimpse into Iranian culture and local life back in the days.
+Start your visit to Kashan by visiting one of the most spectacular bathhouses in the country.
+The 16th-century Sultan Amir Ahmad Bathhouse is an exemplary ancient Persian spa and gives you an insightful glimpse into what local life was like back in the days.
 Bathing was a long and important process for Iranians; it wasn’t just a quick wash.
 Bathhouses were where people gathered to relax together, socialize, gossip, and even pray.
-It was a big part of social life in Iran and still is today!
+It was a big part of social life in Iran and still is today.

 Opening hours: 8 am - 8:30 pm daily Entrance fees: 200,000 rials (~$1.50 USD) / 900,000 rials (~$6.50 USD) for a combined ticket to this bathhouse, Abbasi House, and Tabatabaei House How to get there: It's located in the heart of the city; I highly recommend staying nearby as it's very close to lots of other attractions in Kashan